Event

 What's the difference between a merchant of record (MoR) and a seller of record (SoR)?

-The MoR handles payment processing and the related liabilities, while the SoR takes care of customer service, delivery, fulfillment, and customer support for the product or service being sold.
+When comparing merchant of record vs seller of record, the MoR manages payments and transactions and the related liabilities, while the SoR takes care of customer service, delivery, fulfillment, and customer support for the product or service being sold.
 The MoR is usually a third-party provider, and the SoR is usually the business that owns the product or service.

 Is Stripe a merchant of record?

 Stripe does not provide merchant of record services to users of their payment platforms or billing product.
-Stripe does operate as the business of record for marketplaces transacting using Stripe Connect.
+Stripe does operate as the business of record for marketplaces transacting using Stripe Connect, and is considered as a payment gateway.
+Read our payfac vs merchant of record article to find out more about how they are different.

 Related reading